Demo · Build · Transform · Enjoy

 Shifting the refrigerator location allowed for more countertops and cabinetry.

-The fridge moved off this wall and was replaced by additional storage and a new microwave that no longer takes up counter space.
+The fridge was moved and replaced with additional storage and a new microwave that no longer takes up counter space.

-We installed our custom-built cabinet and reused the existing countertop.
-The doors above the drawers conveniently retract into the cabinet.
+Our custom-built cabinet reused the existing countertop.
+Doors above the drawers conveniently retract into the cabinet.

-A new built-in (left) doubled counter space and located the microwave in a more convenient spot.
+A new built-in (left) doubles counter space and puts the microwave in a more convenient spot.

 The eating area and built-in desk were reimagined as an island and cooking station.
 We added a window and raised the ceiling.

-The wall between the kitchen and dining room was removed and a steel beam was installed overhead to allow for a seamless ceiling.
+Removing the dining room wall and installing a steel beam overhead expanded the kitchen with a seamless ceiling.

-Once an obstruction, the peninsula’s new location makes it the heart of the kitchen.
+Once an obstruction, the peninsula’s new location makes it the heart of this kitchen.

 The butler’s pantry sink, dishwasher, and refrigerator were replaced with storage cabinetry.